mdklatt/serial-python/doc/tutorial.md

 ## Buffers ##

-Like filters, Buffers allow for postprocssing of input records or preprocessing of output records.
-However, Buffers are designed to work on groups of records, and they are implemented as a wrapper around a Reader or Writer (or another Buffer).
-A Buffer implementation should be derived from `_ReaderBuffer` or `_WriterBuffer`.
-Like Readers and Writers, Buffers have filtering capability;
+Like filters, Buffers allow for postprocessing of input records from a Reader or preprocessing of output records to a Writer.
+However, Buffers can operate on more than one record at a time.
+Buffers can be used, for example, to split or merge records before passing them on.
+Like Readers and Writers, Buffers support filtering; records are filtered after they have passed through the Buffer.
-filters are applied to records after the buffering stage.

-A common use case for a Buffer is to map a single incoming record to multiple outgoing records.
-Buffers can also be used for sorting or aggregation (but Python's built-in [`sorted()`][3] or [`map()`][4] and [`itertools.groupby()`][5] functions are preferred for those applications).
+### Input Buffering ###

+An input Buffer is basically a Reader that reads records from another Reader (including another input Buffer) instead of lines of text from a stream.
+An input Buffer should derive from the `_ReaderBuffer` base class.
+It must implement a `_queue()` method to process records being read from its Reader, and it may override the `_flush()` method to finalize processing:

     from serial.core.buffer import _ReaderBuffer

-    class Expander(_ReaderBuffer):
+    class MonthlyTotal(_ReaderBuffer):
-        """ Expand an incoming record into multiple outgoing records.
+        """ Combine daily input records into monthly records.

-        The base class implements the iterator protocol for accessing the new records.
+        The base class implements the Reader interface including filtering and the iterator protocol.

         """
+        # This is an example of aggregation; a more straightforward solution
+        # might be to use the built-in map() and itertools.groupby() functions.

         def __init__(self, reader):
-            """ Initialize this object.
+            """ Initialize this object. """

-            The reader can be a Reader object or another _ReaderBuffer.
+            super(MonthlTotal, self).__init__(writer)
+            self._buffer = None
+            return

+        def _queue(self, record):
+            """ Process each incoming record.

+            Convert incoming daily records to monthly records.
+The incoming data is assumed to be sorted in chronological order.

             """
-            super(Expander, self).__init__(reader)
+            month = record["date"].replace(day=1)
+            if self._buffer and self._buffer["date"] == month:
+                # Add this record to the current month.
+                self._buffer["value"] += record["value"]
+            else:
+                # Output the previous month and start a new month.
+                self._output.append(self._buffer)  # FIFO queue
+                self._buffer = record
+                self._buffer["date"] = month
+            return

+        def _flush(self, record):
+            """ Complete any buffering operations.

+            This is called when input has been exhausted.
+The base class version does nothing, but derived classes can override it to finalize any output as necessary.

+            """
+            # No more records are coming, so finish the current month.
+            if self._buffer:
+                self._output.append(self._buffer)
+            return

         ...

+        monthly_records = list(MonthlyTotal(reader)

+### Output Buffering ###

+An output Buffer is basically a Writer that writes records to another Writer (including another output Buffer) instead of lines of text to a stream.
+An output buffer should derive from the `_WriterBuffer` base class.
+It must implement a `_queue()` method to process records being written to it, and it may override the `_flush()` method to finalize processing:

+    from serial.core.buffer import _WriterBuffer

+    class DataExpander(_WtierBuffer):
+        """ Output individual elements of an array field.

+        The base class implements the basic writer interface including filtering and the write() and dump() methods.
+An additional method, close(), should be called by the client code to signal that no more records will be written.
+If multiple buffers are chained together their close() methods must be called in the correct order (outermost buffer first).

+        """
+        def __init__(self, writer):
+            """ Initialize this object. """

+            super(DataExpander, self).__init__(writer)
             return

         def _queue(self, record)
-            """ Process each incoming record.
+            """ Process each outgoing record.

-            This must be implemented by all derived classes.
+            Each item the record's array field will be output as an individual record.

             """
-            # Generate a sequence of multiple records from each incoming record
-            # and queue them for output.

-            ...
+            for item in record["data"]:
+                # Create an output record for this item.
+                item = item.copy()  # output should be free of side effects item["stid"] = record["stid"]
+                item["timestamp"] = record["timestamp"]

-            self._output.extend(record_list)  # FIFO
+                self._output.append(item)  # FIFO queue
             return

-        def _flush(self):
-            """ Finalize the buffer.

-            This is called when the input reader is exhausted.
-The default version does nothing, and derived classes should override it as necessary.

-            """
-            # This is often needed for aggregation or sorting.
+        # Like _ReaderBuffer, _WriterBuffer has a _flush() method that can be
+        # overriden to finalize output. _WriterBuffer._flush() is called when
+        # close() is called on the buffer.
+For this example, _flush() does not
+        # need to do anything.

     ...

-            return
+    DataExpander(writer).dump(reader)  # dump() calls close()

 ## Stream Adaptors ##

 Readers and Writers are both initialized with stream arguments.
 A Reader's